-The program gives each certified professional marketing material with a fear-free logo which can be used on lab-coats, websites and business cards.
+The program gives each certified professional marketing material with a fear-free logo that can be used on lab coats, websites, and business cards.

 There isn’t a general opinion about this trend yet but certainly, any additional knowledge you acquire will be of use.
 Modern veterinary practices have to embrace new methods of work in every segment of the veterinary field, especially in an environment filled with competition greater than ever.